...

 Phytochemicals are substances found in minimal amounts in foods but play significant roles within the body.
 There are about one hundred and seventy different phytochemicals in the orange, and it is still possible to discover more.
 From a chemical viewpoint, there are two main groups of phytochemicals responsible for the benefits of oranges, such as:

-• Limonoids: These substances are responsible for the orange’s aroma, which forms part of its essence.
-Chemically these are terpenes, the most abundant of which is d-limonene.
-This substance found in oranges prevents tumor formation in experimental animals after being introduced to known carcinogens.
+- Limonoids are responsible for the orange’s aroma, which forms part of its essence.
+Chemically, these are terpenes, the most abundant of which is d-limonene.
+This substance in oranges prevents tumor formation in experimental animals after being introduced to known carcinogens.

-An essential property of the phytochemicals, which are so abundant in oranges and citrus fruits in general, is that they potentiate the effect of specific vitamins such as vitamin C. Today, science is beginning to understand a fact that a select few knew for decades: vitamins are much more effective if taken from natural sources that include the whole food, this ensures you get the complete and comprehensive benefits of oranges.
+An essential property of the phytochemicals abundant in oranges and citrus fruits is that they potentiate the effect of specific vitamins such as vitamin C. Today, science is beginning to understand a fact that a select few knew for decades: vitamins are much more effective if taken from natural sources that include whole food; this ensures you get the complete and comprehensive benefits of oranges.

 Benefits of Oranges

-Thanks to its extraordinary chemical composition, the orange increases disease resistance, protects the arteries, is antiallergenic, alkalizing, remineralizing, and anticarcinogenic.
+Thanks to its extraordinary chemical composition, the orange increases disease resistance, protects the arteries, and is antiallergenic, alkalizing, remineralizing, and anti-carcinogenic.
 Thanks to its dietetic and therapeutic properties, here are some of the many health benefits of oranges:

 Infectious diseases